foxler2010/jump-the-volcano/index.md

 ### History

 The game was created by my brother who may or may not have had some help from his friends along the way.
 He introduced it to me as a fun thing to do when bored or as a conversation starter.
 "Jump the volcano, or dumpster dive?" he would say, narrating the game for me.
-I was learning Java some time later, and he did this to me during lunch.
+I was learning Java some time later, and he did this to me during lunch, starting a game with that opening line.
 I quickly came up with the idea to code a "Jump The Volcano" game in Java to further my knowledge, and that's how the project came to be.
 There is still a lot to go before it is "production ready", but I believe anyone who enjoys following the small projects of ordinary people should stick around to see what this game becomes.
 I will undoubtedly update this page someday so stay tuned!

 ## How to play